Configuration

 factory.setTaskExecutor(threadPoolTaskExecutor);

-1. Number of unique priority groups.
+- The number of unique priority groups.

-• queueCapacity >= 2 * number of queues
+queueCapacity >= 2 * number of queuesmaxPoolSize >= 2 * number of queuescorePoolSize >= number of queues

 class RqueueConfiguration {